sarahbaker/www.bakertunes.com/pages/composer/pianomusic/lovenotes.md

   - Advanced Piano
 ---

-This poignant and nostalgic piece was written when my daughter left home.
-The emotional ebb and flow of the music mirrors the mixed emotions I felt - both joy at the opportunities ahead for her and sadness that our time together would be forever changed.
+This poignant and nostalgic piece was written at a time of transition in my family life.

+As the music ebbs and flows, it leaves a lingering impression of memories and past friendships and relationships.
+I imagine a figure sitting under a tree, reading through old love letters and notes.